Filling smoothies to start the day

 Two we like:

-- Rachel’s banana and peanut butter smoothie – A simple recipe to help you ease-in to adding peanut butter to a blended drink.
+- Rachel’s pre-workout smoothie – A simple recipe to help you ease-in to adding almond butter to a blended drink.

 - Banana, date and almond smoothie recipe – This recipe from London food blogger ‘Deliciously Ella’ is unique and dairy-free.